The United Kingdom of Israel:

 WHAT DO YOU THINK about the consequences of sin?

-Most men and women don’t easily accept that there are dire consequence for sin.
+Most men and women don’t easily accept that there are dire consequences for sin.

 ?
 In the twelfth chapter of the Second Book of Samuel, Nathan reports to David that the LORD has said David isn’t to die for his sin.
 This seems unlike the same God who struck Uzzah dead for touching the ark of God to steady it during transport.
 Why do you suppose it is that the LORD doesn’t immediately require David’s life?